William Loyall Gravatt: Career

 After graduation, William Gravatt served as a curate at St. Paul's Church in Richmond, Virginia for three years, during which he was ordained as a deacon by bishop Francis McNeece Whittle in 1885 and as a priest by the same bishop the following year.
 Rev. Gravatt then became the rector at St. Peter's Church in Norfolk, Virginia, a newly founded parish where he served until 1893.

 Rev. Gravatt then accepted the call from prestigious Zion Episcopal Church in Charles Town, West Virginia and became its rector.
 When West Virginia's Bishop George William Peterkin asked for appointment of a coadjutor in 1899, the diocesan council elected Rev. Gravatt.
 He was consecrated in November 10, 1899 by Bishops Peterkin, Whittle and Missionary Bishop Charles Clifton Penick.

 Rt.Rev.
 Gravatt ultimately succeeded Rt.Rev.
 Peterkin in 1916, and retired in 1939, the year he helped consecrate his nephew John J. Gravatt (brother John's son).

 Death and legacy

 The retired bishop and his wife of 54 years, Sidney Peyton Gravatt, died within 2 hours of each other at their home in Charleston in 1942.
-Joint services were held at Zion Episcopal Church, Charles Town, where they were both laid to rest.
+Joint services were held at Zion Episcopal Church, Charles Town, where they were both laid to rest in the Zion Episcopal Churchyard.

 The Episcopal Diocese of West Virginia continues to honor its second bishop, as a building at the diocesan Peterkin Conference Center in Romney, West Virginia is named in his honor.